SimonHFrost/jekyll_blog/_posts/2024-10-09-midjourney.md

 <div style="margin-bottom: 8px"/>
 <img src="/assets/midjourney/arrow/pavlova-arrow.jpg"/>

-## 1) Develop a consistent style seed prompt
+## 1) Seed a consistent style prompt

 To ensure a consistent theme between images... you need consistent prompts.
-Crafting a prompt that's stylistically specific, yet general enough to represent your target items can be difficult if you don't have prompt engineering experience.
+Crafting a prompt that's stylistically specific, yet general enough to cover your subjects can be difficult if you don't have prompt engineering experience.
 That's where your favorite LLM (Claude, ChatGPT) can help!

 Input: